MetthewB/NSSP_Project2/README.md

 - **`scripts/`**
   Contains the code for the project.
+  - `part1.ipynb`: The Jupyter notebook to run for the first part of the project.
+  - `part2.ipynb`: The Jupyter notebook to run for the second part of the project.
-  - `main.ipynb`: The primary Jupyter notebook to run the analysis pipeline.
+  - `part3.ipynb`: The Jupyter notebook to run for the third part of the project.
   - `functions.py`: Includes helper functions for preprocessing and other operations.
   - `features.py`: Contains functions for feature extraction from EMG signals.